zopefoundation/z3c.pagelet/src/z3c/pagelet/README.txt

   ...     factory, (zope.interface.Interface, IDefaultBrowserLayer),
   ...
 IContentTemplate)

-And register the layout template useing the ``Interface`` as registration base:
+And register the layout template using the ``Interface`` as registration base:

   >>> from z3c.template.interfaces import ILayoutTemplate
   >>> factory = TemplateFactory(layoutTemplate, 'text/html')
   >>> zope.component.provideAdapter(factory,
   ...     (zope.interface.Interface, IDefaultBrowserLayer), ILayoutTemplate)

 Now define a view marker interface.
-Such a marker interface is used for let us register our templates:
+Such a marker interface is used to let us register our templates:

   >>> class IMyView(zope.interface.Interface):